February 17, 2010

 Jake was right.
 The attacker was after me.
-The clothes that were left in my closet were now laying sloppily on the floor, while Edwards remained perfectly untouched.
-I took in a deep, but unnecessary breath.
+The clothes that were left in my closet were now flung all over the floor, while Edward’s remained perfectly untouched.
+I dragged in a deep breath—a habit from my time as a human.
 I knew this vampire wasn’t afraid.
 I couldn’t perfectly decipher my emotions, but I knew I wasn’t afraid, either.
 More anxious.
 Curious, maybe.
-I’m a predator now.
+But I’m a predator now.
 I no longer feel fear the same way I used to.

 I heard the crackle of sticks outside of the cabin and figured Jake, Paul, and Leah were coming by to make sure everything was okay.
 Edward crouched low, as if he were ready to spring, and his upper lip pulled over his teeth as he let out a loud growl.
 Instinctively, I went into the same position.
 I could see that there was no time for Edward to elaborate on what he had heard, and I sprung through the door after him, Charlie following right after me.